 As with any new(ish) technology there are a few challenges to overcome:

 One is infrastructure (like the electric vehicle rollout).
 There will be more demand on the electricity grid as more people use electric cars and heat pumps.
 But, the UK and EDF are countering this by investing in and building more renewable energy.
-Heat pumps and electric cars can store renewable electricity when it's not needed.
+Electric cars can help store renewable electricity when it's not needed.
 Smart appliances, such as some storage heaters and heat pumps, can also identify when its best to use or save electricity, helping to reduce the need to over produce at expensive times.

 Secondly, there is a perception that heat pumps only work when it’s warm outside, but in fact they work all year round.

-Finally, there is a higher cost upfront for heat pumps, but in the long term you will pay less for your energy.
+Finally, there is a higher cost upfront for heat pumps, but in the long term you could pay less for your energy.